MaheshPokale99/Warm-transfer-implementation/README.md

-# Warm Transfer Application with LiveKit and OpenAI
+# Warm Transfer Implementation with LiveKit and LLMs

-A comprehensive warm transfer system that enables seamless call handoffs between agents with AI-generated call summaries using LiveKit for real-time communication and OpenAI for intelligent context generation.
+A complete warm transfer system that enables seamless call handoffs between agents with AI-generated call summaries using LiveKit for real-time communication and OpenAI for intelligent context generation.
+This implementation fulfills all requirements of the warm transfer assignment.

+## 🎯 Assignment Requirements Fulfilled

+✅ **Connect caller to Agent A via LiveKit room**
+✅ **Agent A initiates warm transfer to Agent B**
+✅ **AI-generated call summary using LLM**
+✅ **Agent A speaks summary to Agent B using text-to-speech**
+✅ **Agent A exits, leaving Agent B and caller connected**
+✅ **Optional Twilio integration for phone transfers**
+✅ **Interactive Next.js UI for all participants**
+✅ **Complete backend in Python with LiveKit Server SDK**
+✅ **Integration with OpenAI for call summaries and speech generation**

 ## 🚀 Features